ksruthi1992/park/parking-report2.md

 (Diagrams: Adrian)

-Add the following image as a reference point to build Subsystems diagram.
+Added the following image as a reference point to build Subsystems diagram.

 <img src="./diagrams/TechnologyStackHighLevel.png"/>